 - Managed Care Organization (MCO) Choice: MCOs select a vendor for all their agencies to use.

 How can CentralReach help my practice with EVV?

 CentralReach is committed to helping your practice meet and exceed compliance standards.
-For EVV, we are launching cutting-edge solutions that will enable you to access your appointment, capture all 6 points of data, track and manage exceptions for the audit record, and help you deliver the data to your state Medicaid office (as defined on a state-by-state basis) to fully comply with the requirements.
+Our cutting-edge solutions enable you to access your appointment, capture all 6 points of data, track and manage exceptions for the audit record, and help you deliver the data to your state Medicaid office (as defined on a state-by-state basis) to fully comply with the requirements.